-SERVICES FOR PERSONS WITH DISABILITIES.
+SERVICES FOR PERSONS WITH DISABILITIES

 Calhoun Community College provides environmental and programmatic access for persons with documented disabilities as defined in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (as amended).
-Any student who requires information or needs academic adjustments or accommodations should contact a staff member at (256)306-2630.
+Any student who requires information or needs academic adjustments or accommodations should contact the Center for Student Disability, Counseling, & Support Services at (256)306-2630.